quadratichq/quadratic/README.md

 ## Examples

-Example files are located in the `examples` folder in this repo.
+There are more example files are located in the `examples` folder in this repo.

+You can download them and then open them in Quadratic via File > Open Grid